Amish Sethi

 website

 VINE is a foundation model that transforms video into structured scene graphs capturing entities, attributes, spatial relationships, and temporal dynamics.
 Given a video and optional keywords, VINE outputs probabilistic scene graphs that provide rich semantic structure beyond object detection.
-Trained on 87K+ videos using neurosymbolic learning, VINE is both promptable and fine-tuneable for diverse applications from contextualizing vision-language models to enabling robot learning from demonstration.
+Trained on 87K+ videos using neurosymbolic learning, VINE is both promptable and fine-tuneable for diverse applications from contextualizing vision-language models to learning policies from broad robot demonstration corpora.

 Aaditya Naik, Jason Liu, Claire Wang, Amish Sethi, Saikat Dutta, Mayur Naik, Eric Wong